 Always do your research.
 As for which motherboard manufacturer is the best between Asus, MSI, Gigabyte, and ASRock - there is no clear single winner who stands above the rest.
 As mentioned, it comes down to comparing specific models, and also personal preference as once you start using a bunch of different boards over your DIY life you may find a certain manufacturer's boards and/or software (like the BIOS) to be easier and/or more fun to use.

-For specific, current recommendations on the best motherboards for gaming PCs right now, check out our continuously updated Recommended Gaming PC Builds and take a look at the included boards in each build for a solid example of good value motherboards to consider buying in various price tiers.
+For specific, current recommendations on the best motherboards for gaming PCs right now, check out the continuously updated Recommended Gaming PC Builds and take a look at the included boards in each build for a solid example of good value motherboards to consider buying in various price tiers.
 Don't just take our word for it though and don't blindly pick the first motherboard you see; always do your homework to make sure the particular model you go with has all the features that you want, especially if you have extra requirements compared to the average PC user.

 Here we'll cover certain other specific aspects of choosing a motherboard.
 Not all of these things apply to everyone, but some of them may be important to know depending on your build.